DNA Structure

 In the 1950s, Francis Crick and James Watson worked together to determine the structure of DNA at the University of Cambridge, England.
 Other scientists like Linus Pauling and Maurice Wilkins were also actively exploring this field.
 Pauling had discovered the secondary structure of proteins using X-ray crystallography.
 In Wilkins’ lab, researcher Rosalind Franklin was using X-ray diffraction methods to understand the structure of DNA.
 Watson and Crick were able to piece together the puzzle of the DNA molecule on the basis of Franklin’s data because Crick had also studied X-ray diffraction (Figure 1).

-Unfortunately, Watson and Crick gained access to Franklin’s data without her knowledge or approval.
+Watson and Crick gained access to Franklin’s data without her knowledge or approval.
 In 1962, James Watson, Francis Crick, and Maurice Wilkins were awarded the Nobel Prize in Medicine.
 Unfortunately, by then Franklin had died (of ovarian cancer, likely caused by exposure to X-rays), and Nobel prizes are not awarded posthumously (after death).
-This is actually a really interesting story of “sexism in the sciences” – there’s a movie called “The Secret of Photo 51” that you can find on YouTube if you’re interested.
+Like most stories, there is a lot more to this that we’re not going to discuss, but it’s an important example of sexism in the sciences.
+The documentary “The Secret of Photo 51” is available on YouTube if you’d like to learn more.

 Based on Rosalind Franklin’s X-ray diffraction photograph, and work by other scientists, Watson and Crick proposed that DNA is made up of two strands of nucleotides that are twisted around each other to form a right-handed helix.
 The nucleotides are joined together in a chain by covalent bonds known as phosphodiester bonds.
 Scientists already knew that nucleotides contain the same three important components: a nitrogenous base, a deoxyribose (5-carbon sugar), and a phosphate group (Figure 2).
 The nucleotide is named depending on the nitrogenous base: adenine (A), thymine (T), cytosine (C), and guanine (G).
 Adenine and guanine are both purines, while cytosine and thymine are pyrimidines.
 The purines have a double ring structure with a six-membered ring fused to a five-membered ring.
 Pyrimidines are smaller in size; they have a single six-membered ring structure.
 One good way to remember this is that cytosine, thymine, and pyrimidine all contain the letter “y”.